adlen19/Fuel-Prediction-Model/README.md

 # Fuel-Prediction-Model
-This is a Fuel Prediction Model to predict the fuel consumed by the vessels before the voyages.
+This is a Fuel Prediction Model to predict the fuel consumed by the vessels before the commencemnt of the voyages.